christian-gerard/tokyo-omakase/README.md

 ### Create a New User
-To create anew user, enter 'n' and press enter.
+To create a new user, enter 'n' and press enter.
 It will then prompt you to 'Enter New User Name', enter in your username an hit enter.

 ![Login](readme_img/login.png)